 In marketing, to be successful, it is important to find the right tools for the task.
 Different objectives are best served by marketing activity most appropriate to each of them.
 This appropriateness can be difficult to gauge at a time when digital marketing channels offer so much choice.

 In this light, is direct mail still effective and do customers actually prefer it?

 The Overstuffed Inbox

-“Are people more likely to sort through their physical mail than their email, where they can simply select and delete?” continues Darren.
+“Are people more likely to sort through their physical mail than their email, where they can simply select and delete?” continues John.
 “The very fact that email has revolutionised marketing could make direct mail work to your advantage because tactically you’re competing in a different arena.”